-- 22. From Friday of Week one to Thursday of Week two, the DCS will be asked to work with the local partnership to evaluate the experiences of five to seven children selected by the lead inspector.
-The local partnership should evaluate the children's experiences using its own mechanisms while taking account of the scope of the inspection. - 23.
+- 24. From Friday of Week one to Thursday of Week two, the DCS will be asked to work with the local partnership to evaluate the experiences of five to seven children selected by the lead inspector.
+The local partnership should evaluate the children's experiences using its own mechanisms while taking account of the scope of the inspection. - 25.
 The evaluations should assess the overall strengths of the practice and identify areas for development.
-If the local partnership has undertaken a joint evaluation of any of these in the three months prior to the inspection, they may choose to submit this as their evaluation for the purposes of this inspection.
-Inspectors' assessment of the joint evaluations will be based on their quality and not the number that the partnership is able to undertake in the time available. - 24.
+The partners will be asked to submit both single and agency audits of each case as well as a multi agency audit.
+If the local partnership has undertaken a single and/or joint evaluation of any of these in the three months prior to the inspection, they may choose to submit this as their evaluation for the purposes of this inspection.
+Inspectors' assessment of the single and joint evaluations will be based on their quality and not the number that the partnership is able to undertake in the time available. - 26.
 The local partnership should provide key case file documents about the children whose experiences they evaluate by Tuesday of Week two.
-The DCS should provide the joint evaluation of each child's experiences by the end of the day on Thursday of Week two.
+The DCS should provide the joint and single evaluations of each child's experiences by the end of the day on Thursday of Week two.
 If the partnership chooses, they may provide a summary of themes and any learning from across their evaluations.